 Judge Eve (Sternlight Cohen) Ellingwood was born in Jerusalem and raised with Jews, Palestinians and the British.
 She practiced law for more than five years before she was appointed as an administrative law judge with the California Unemployment Insurance Appeals Board where she served for 18 1/2 years.
 She has had over 20 years of experience speaking to many business organizations (Lions, Elks, Rotary and other service clubs as well as religious groups) and has appeared on and organized numerous radio and television shows.
 She is qualified to speak on legal, political and religious and inner healing issues.

 Eve had a light from heaven experience similar to Paul’s on the road to Damascus.
 She has witnessed and been a part of some amazing miracles.
-She is a prophet, a seer ( into the body, past, and future) and a healer.
-She is also a Spiritual Warrior- who has been commissioned by the Lord how teach others to be spiritual warriors; and the use of Angels.
-Currently in the process of writing a third book and will make it known when it becomes available.
+She is a prophet, healer and a Spiritual Warrior- who has been commissioned by the Lord how to teach others to be spiritual warriors.

 “Diary of a Sabra: Faith In Action” by Judge Eve is a downloadable e-book which is available for $9.95.